hakuhodo-technologies/scope-rl/docs/online_offline_rl.rst

 Q-Learning
 ----------
-To pursue the sample efficiency, Q-Learning instead takes Off-Policy approach.
+To pursue the sample efficiency, Q-Learning instead takes Off-Policy approach, which leverages a large amount of data in the replay buffer.
 Specifically, it aims to learn the following state value :math:`V(s_t)` and state-action value :math:`Q(s_t, a_t)` using the data collected by previous online interactions.

 .. math::